AI-READI/high-level-dataset-structure/main/v1.0.0/metadata_files/readme_specs.md

 # README.md

 ## About
-The README.md file is a metadata file that contains a detailed description of the dataset in a human-friendly format to supplement the dataset_description.json file.
+The README.md file is a metadata file that contains a detailed description of the dataset in a human-friendly format to supplement the study_description.json and dataset_description.json files.
 You can think about it as a detailed abstract for your dataset, i.e. the first thing that a human reuser of the data will read.
 This metadata file is inspired by README metadata file from the [Brain Imaging Data Structure (BIDS)](https://bids-specification.readthedocs.io/) and the [SPARC Data Standards (SDS)](https://docs.sparc.science/docs/overview-of-sparc-dataset-format), which itself is likely inspired by the README file commonly used to describe software.

 ## Specifications